$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Training from upscaled initialization

 To illustrate the idea, take the MLP example from Section~\ref{sec:MLP-SGD-equivalence}.
 Specifically, the first forward propagation for the upscaled network is defined recursively as:

-where $\Delta^{(\ell)}$ encodes the Gaussian noise injected into the model after widening.
-Because of the $\otimes \one_{k_{\ell}}\one_{k_{\ell - 1}}^{\top}$ operation, these equations do not give a \nesort program.
+where $\Delta^{(\ell)}$ denotes the Gaussian noise injected into the model after widening (Step~\ref{line:noise} of Meta-algorithm~\ref{alg:upscaling}).\footnote{See Algorithm~\ref{alg:upscaling-mlp} for the explicit distribution of $\Delta^{(\ell)}$ in the MLP case.} Because of the $\otimes \one_{k_{\ell}}\one_{k_{\ell - 1}}^{\top}$ operation, these equations do not give a \nesort program.
 However, they can be rewritten in terms of variables of the original, not widened, dimension: